-If you are purchasing a new gaming PC you may be looking for a new monitor as well.
+If you are purchasing a new custom gaming desktop, you may be looking for a new monitor as well.
 With so many advancements in screen technology, there are endless components to consider when choosing the right monitor for your computer.
 The refresh rate is one of the most important factors to take into consideration when purchasing a gaming monitor.
 The most common rates include 60Hz, 120Hz, 144Hz, and 240Hz.

 What is Refresh Rate (Hz)?